bigchaindb/bigchaindb-examples/docs/source/install.rst

 .. code-block:: bash

-    # Build the images
-    $ docker-compose build

     # Make all the things!
-Inits, configures, and runs everything.
+Build, inits, configures, and runs everything.
     $ make